 We will always try to resolve your enquiry first time.
 If we can't, we'll contact you to let you know of progress made, or if we require more information.
 If you are not satisfied with our response, we will escalate your concern in line with our Dispute Resolution Policy.
 If you are still not satisfied, you have the option to contact your Energy Ombudsman.

 Your Energy Plans represents a contract with us.
 You can choose either a Market Contract or a Standard Retail Contract.
-A Market Contract offer will specify any special discounts and incentives, as well as outlining prices, fees and charges and may include an Early Termination Fee.
+A Market Contract offer will specify any special discounts and incentives, as well as outlining prices, fees and charges and may include an Exit Fee.
 Under a Market Contract, you may be offered an Energy Plan with either variable or fixed rates.
 Variable rates can change at any time during your Energy Plan, with written notice to you.
 Fixed rates will not change for the duration of your current Energy Plan Period.
 If you choose a Standard Retail Contract, the terms are subject to regulatory oversight and variations to prices are published on our website and in major newspapers.
 A 10 Business Day Cooling-off Period applies to both contract types.
 If you move into a property without contacting a Retailer to set up an account you will be deemed, under regulations, to have a contract with the current Retailer responsible for that property.

 As your energy Retailer, we are responsible for arranging the connection of electricity and/or gas to your property, sending you bills and looking after your energy needs.
 We can also offer you a range of services, including access to tradespeople, energy efficiency advice and solar solutions.
 An energy Retailer is different to a Distributor.
 Your Distributor, who is independent of AGL, owns and is responsible for the electricity poles and wires, gas pipes and meters in your area.
 They’re also responsible for distributing the energy to your property.
 Because of this, your Distributor will remain the same regardless of which Retailer you sign up with.
 Distributors are also responsible for performing many of the services you can request through your Retailer, including reading your meter, installing a new meter and restoring network faults.
 Click here to check who your Distributors are.
 This information is also listed on your bill.